Clothing Care

 Machine Wash Cold

-Every Modern Shibori garment holds up very well if you machine wash them with cold water.
+Every Marree garment holds up very well if you machine wash them with cold water.
 It’s proven to effectively clean clothing and make them last longer than washing in hot water, while saving up to 80% of the energy used to wash clothes.
 Wash with similar colors.
 Hang to dry either on a hanger or a clothing rack.
 Never use bleach.
 Dry cleaning is never recommended for naturally dyed clothing.
 The chemicals are very harsh.

 Exception: Linen Scarves Need To Be Hand Washed